TERAG: Token-Efficient Graph-Based Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-Graph-based Retrieval-augmented generation (RAG) has become a widely studied approach for improving the reasoning, accuracy, and factuality of Large Language Models.
+Graph-based Retrieval-augmented generation (RAG) has become a widely studied approach for improving the reasoning, accuracy, and factuality of Large Language Models (LLMs).
 However, many existing graph-based RAG systems overlook the high cost associated with LLM token usage during graph construction, hindering large-scale adoption.
 To address this, we propose \textbf{TERAG}, a simple yet effective framework designed to build informative graphs at a significantly lower cost.
 Inspired by HippoRAG, we incorporate Personalized PageRank (PPR) during the retrieval phase, and we achieve at least 80\% of the accuracy of widely used graph-based RAG methods while consuming only 3\%-11\% of the output tokens.
+With its low token footprint and efficient construction pipeline, TERAG is well-suited for large-scale and cost-sensitive deployment scenarios.